Programs & Projects

 Provider & Community Training

-Topics may include perinatal mental health, supporting families navigating barriers to care, and strengthening cross-disciplinary collaboration.
-Trainings are designed to be practical, accessible, and responsive to community needs.
+Topics may include perinatal mental health, addressing barriers to care, strengthening referral pathways, and building effective collaboration between providers, doulas, and community supports.
+Trainings are designed to be practical, accessible, and responsive to the needs identified by the communities and providers we serve.

 Student Engagement & Workforce Pipeline Project